wkeeling/selenium-wire/README.rst

     Note that even if a request is out of scope and not captured, it will still travel through Selenium Wire.

 ``seleniumwire_options.disable_capture``
-    Use this option to switch off request interception and capture.
-Requests will still pass through Selenium Wire and through any upstream proxy you have configured, but they won't be decrypted and nothing will be stored.
-Useful for boosting performance if all you want is the upstream proxy functionality.
+    Use this option to switch off request capture.
+Requests will still pass through Selenium Wire and through any upstream proxy you have configured, but they won't be stored.

     .. code:: python

         options = {
-            'disable_capture': True  # Pass all requests straight through }
+            'disable_capture': True  # Don't store any requests }
         driver = webdriver.Chrome(seleniumwire_options=options)